EricYufengWu/q8bot/docs/instructions/sourcing_components.md

     <img src="sourcing_reflow.jpg" alt="Reflow" width="50%">
 </p>

-[This link](https://www.digikey.com/short/n7vrz77m) directs you to a DigiKey shopping cart that contains all required PCB components, including the battery clips from earlier.
+[This link](https://www.digikey.com/short/n7vrz77m) directs you to a DigiKey shopping cart that contains all required PCB components, including the battery clips from earlier (also in BOM).

 ## 3D-Printed Parts
 There are 2 options for 3D-printing parts for Q8bot.
 Regardless of outsourcing or printing them yourselves, you will need the following quantity to build 1x Q8bot.
 It never hurts to print/order some extras in case the robot breaks.